Read our case studies

 Her ex-husband had made an application for an order to stop the maintenance payments but Mrs L’s consent was required to get the original maintenance order changed by the court.
 Mrs L didn’t have the mental capacity to make that decision.

-How we helped: We assisted in making an application to the Court of Protection for authority for consent to be given on Mrs L’s behalf so the maintenance payments could stop.
-We also obtained an order from the court for the appointment of Mrs L’s niece as her deputy to manage her financial affairs.
+After watching our web training her niece was able to make an application to the Court of Protection for authority for consent to be given on Mrs L’s behalf so the maintenance payments could stop.
+She was also able to apply for an order from the court for her appointment as Mrs L’s deputy to manage her financial affairs.

 Read more about the Court of Protection